Brayzonn/MEDHUB/README.md

-# MEDHUB
+# 🏥 MEDHUB

 [MEDHUB](#) 🔗 is a web application designed to streamline and enhance the management of healthcare facilities.
-This application provides a centralized platform for managing crucial data related to nurses, doctors, room admissions, patients, and staff.
+This application provides a centralized platform for managing data related to doctors, room admissions and patients.

+---

-## Table of Contents
+## 📚 Table of Contents

 - [Getting Started](#getting-started)
 - [Project Structure](#project-structure)